 - Store task recovery data in target database: Select this option to store task-specific recovery information in the target database.
 When this option is selected, Replicate creates a table named attrep_txn_state in the target database.
-This table contains transaction data that can be used to recover a task in the event that the files in the Data folder are corrupted or if the storage device containing the Data folder has failed. - For more information about this option, see Recovering from data folder loss or corruption (page 237). - DELETE and INSERT when updating a primary key column: For tasks configured with streaming target endpoints (for example, Kafka), the DELETE+INSERT statements will be executed on the actual target.
+This table contains transaction data that can be used to recover a task in the event that the files in the Data folder are corrupted or if the storage device containing the Data folder has failed. - For more information about this option, see Recovering from data folder loss or corruption (page 241). - DELETE and INSERT when updating a primary key column: For tasks configured with streaming target endpoints (for example, Kafka), the DELETE+INSERT statements will be executed on the actual target.
 For all other target endpoints, they will be executed in the associated Change Tables.
-This option requires full supplemental logging to be turned on in the source database. - Apply changes using SQL MERGE When this option is not selected, the Batch Optimized Apply operation executes separate bulk INSERT, UPDATE and DELETE statements for each of the different change types in the Replicate NET table.
-It then executes a single MERGE statement to apply the entire set of NET table changes to the target tables.
-While this method is highly efficient, enabling the Apply changes using SQL MERGE option is even more efficient when working with endpoints that support this option.
+This option requires full supplemental logging to be turned on in the source database. - Apply changes using SQL MERGE When this option is not selected, the Batch optimized apply operation executes separate bulk INSERT, UPDATE and DELETE statements for each of the different change types in the Replicate Net Changes table.